 Presenting your lessons on flashcards is one of the easiest ways to introduce grammar of vocabulary items in class.
 At photocopiables, there are mainly grammar flashcards to introduce grammar topics with pictures accompanied by its captions.
-The pictures, which speak for themselves, will change the atmosphere and bring fun to your lessons.
-All the pictures are in public domain and you can be found in pixabay.
+The images, which speak for themselves, will change the atmosphere and bring fun to your lessons.
+All the pictures are in public domain, and you can be found in pixabay.

 You can also use the flashcards without captions set.
 You can ask your students to work in pairs and describe what they see in each picture.
 Again, you can direct them with concept checking questions in the target grammar.
 In the feedback part, you can evaluate the sentences from the students and say the caption of the picture.
 You might want to use the flashcards set without captions set as a revision exercise to give an opportunity to students to utilise the target grammar.